Nethereum/Nethereum.Docs/docs/contracts/deploying.md

 ## Videos

-These are two videos that can take you through all the steps, one in the classic windows, visual studio environment and another in a cross platform mac and visual studio code.
+These are two videos that can take you through all the steps, one in the classic windows, visual studio environment and another in a cross platform Mac and Visual Studio code.

 ### Windows, Visual Studio, .Net 451 Video
 This video takes you through the steps of creating a smart contract, compile it, start a private chain and deploy it using Nethereum.